-Soil vapour regulations are emerging in many North American jurisdictions.
-Thermal desorption (TD) tubes provide a cost effective, practical and technically sound approach for collecting and analyzing soil vapour for a broad range of Volatile Organic Compounds (VOCs).
+CARO has approached soil vapour testing with the objective of being industry technical leaders by improving soil vapour data quality and helping to reduce costs.
+Through our work in bringing Thermal Desorption (TD) technology to the market, we have accomplished just that!
+TD tubes provide a cost-effective, practical and technically sound approach for collecting and analyzing soil vapour for a broad range of Volatile Organic Compounds (VOCs).

 - Our study, “Assessment of Volatile Organic Compounds from Tubing Used for Soil Vapour Sample Collection VOC” conducted in partnership with the Scientific Advisory Board For Contaminated Sites in BC (SABCS) has standardized industry sampling material selection.

 Range for the Analysis of Soil Gas Samples Using Automated Thermal Desorption Coupled with Gas Chromatography–Mass Spectrometry.